gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/ImageText.md

-# ImageText Template
+# ImageText template
-Provides information using an image with text.
+Displays an image with text on a screen.
 It is used to display a thumbnail image with text or a map with text.

 <div class="note">
 <p><strong>Note!</strong></p>